Energy-Constrained UAV Data Collection Systems: NOMA and OMA: Proposed Solution for OMA

-By applying \eqref{throughput OMA lower bound}-\eqref{lower bound OMA}, Problem (P1.2) is approximate as the following optimization problem: Now, it can be verified that Problem (P1.3) is a convex problem, which can be efficiently solved by standard convex optimization solvers such as CVX~\cite{cvx}.
-It is worth noting that the adoption of lower bounds in \eqref{throughput OMA lower bound}-\eqref{lower bound OMA} results in the feasible region of (P1.3) is a subset of that of (P1.2).
-Thus, the optimal objective value of Problem (P1.3) in general provides a lower bound to that of Problem (P1.2).
+Now, \eqref{SCA throughput OMA 1.3} is a linear constraint, and \eqref{SCA theta OMA 1.3} and \eqref{SCA w OMA 2} are all convex constraints.
+Therefore, Problem \eqref{P1.3} is a convex problem, which can be efficiently solved by standard convex optimization solvers such as CVX~\cite{cvx}.
+Due to the adoption of the lower bounds in \eqref{throughput OMA lower bound}-\eqref{lower bound OMA}, any feasible solution of Problem \eqref{P1.3} must be also feasible for Problem \eqref{P1.2}, but the reverse does not hold in general.
+This means the feasible set of problem \eqref{P1.3} is a smaller convex set reduced from the original non-convex feasible set of problem \eqref{P1.2}.
+Therefore, the obtained objective value of Problem \eqref{P1.3} in general provides a lower bound of that of Problem \eqref{P1.2}.